Build a receiver

 • add a variable named atmResource to represent the pcommon.Resource associated with the ResourceSpan.

-Here is what the function should look like after you implemented these changes:
+Here is what the function should look like after you implement the changes:

 func generateTraces(numberOfTraces int) ptrace.Traces{